w2ogroup/box-java-sdk-v2/README.md

 ### Authenticate

 Authenticate the client with OAuth.
-The SDK does not currently provide an authentication UI out of the box.
-You can use your own UI to get the authentication code.
-After you have auth code, you can use the SDK OAuthManager to get a BoxOAuthToken:
+For more details about the authentication flow(UI), please see the Authentication section.

 ```java
 boxClient.authenticate(boxOAuthToken);